Music of the Trecento: Birth of the Trecento style (1330–1360)

 Much of the earliest polyphonic secular vocal music of the Trecento to survive is found in the Rossi Codex and includes music by the first generation of composers to craft a uniquely Italian style.
 Though many works of this generation are anonymous, many works are attributed to one Maestro Piero and Giovanni da Cascia.
-Other composers of the first generation include Vincenzo da Rimini and Jacopo da Bologna, though they may be of the later end of this generation.
+Other composers of the first generation include Vincenzo da Rimini and Jacopo da Bologna, though they may be of the later end of this generation and are sometimes considered a second generation.
 All of these composers were associated with aristocratic courts in the north of Italy, especially Milan and Verona.
 Some extremely obscure names survive in later sources, such as Bartolo da Firenze (fl.
 1330–1360), who may have been the first Italian composer to write a polyphonic mass movement in Trecento style: a setting of the Credo.

 The two most common forms of early Trecento secular music were the two-voice madrigal and monophonic ballata.
 Some three-voice madrigals survive from the earlier periods, but the form most associated with three-voice writing was the rarer caccia, a canonic form with onomatopoeic exclamations and texts that make reference to hunting or feasting.
-While some of their music was still monophonic in the manner of the preceding century, much was for two voices, and Jacopo da Bologna wrote a few madrigals for three voices.
-Jacopo wrote one motet which has survived.
+While some of their music was still monophonic, much was for two voices, and Jacopo da Bologna wrote a few madrigals for three voices.
+Jacopo also wrote one surviving motet.

 Florentine music in the mid-to-late fourteenth century (1350–1390)

-The center of musical activity moved south in mid-century, to Florence, which was the cultural center of the early Renaissance.
-Characteristic of the next generation of composers, most of them Florentine, was a preference for the ballata, a form which seems to have exploded into popularity around mid-century.
+The center of secular musical activity moved south in mid-century, to Florence, which was the cultural center of the early Renaissance.
+Characteristic of the next generation of composers, most of them Florentine, was a preference for the ballata, a form which seems to have exploded into popularity around mid-century and became a polyphonic form.
 Like the closely related French virelai, the ballata has two sections and the form AbbaA.
 In the Decameron, Giovanni Boccaccio tells how in 1348, the year the Black Death ravaged Florence, members of a group of friends gathered to tell stories and sing ballate to instrumental accompaniment.
 While Boccaccio mentioned no composers by name, many of the Florentine musicians whose names have come down to us were in their early careers at this time.